 French cakes are some of the most exquisite in the world.
-Whether you enjoy a tempting millefeuille in the morning, or a baba au rhum after dinner, there are many different kinds of cakes in France to drool over and enjoy.
+Whether you enjoy a tempting millefeuille in the morning, or a baba au rhum after dinner, there are many different kinds of cakes coming from across France to drool over and enjoy.

 Known for their rich, creamy fillings and delicate, flaky crusts, these cakes have been making people smile for centuries.
 Patisserie and cake-making is considered an art form in France, and young apprentice chefs in France must earn a license be able to call themselves a “pâtissier”.